wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 ## Data Partition

 There are two tables: Business Table and Geo-spatial Index Table.
+Also we need to discuss QuadTree first.

+### Quad Tree Partition

+Sharding based on Region: will bring hot region and possible unbalanced distribution of places data those two problems.

+Sharding based on LocationID: When we find places near a location, we have to query all servers and do aggregation operation from each server's results.

 ### Business Table